How Much Do Computer Scientists Make?

 While the average pay rate of a computer scientist is nearly $100,000, there are several factors that can cause this salary to vary.

 Here are four factors that impact how much you can earn as a computer scientist:

 First and foremost, the business you work with determines your salary.
 If you work for a startup, expect to make a bit less than you would with a large company or corporation.
 In addition, some government positions pay more based on the branch.
 For example, the U.S. Air Force has an open position that pays $79,232 annually, while the U.S. Navy has a similar open position that pays $84,338.
 Compared to these jobs, however, Adobe pays significantly more at $133,118 a year.

 Your location also has an impact on your salary.
 If you’re in the city or an area that is home to several tech companies, you may find higher salaries due to competition among companies for the best computer scientists.
 However, if you are in a more rural area where there are not many positions, you may find a lower pay rate.

 Demand isn’t the only thing that could cause your salary to change.
 The cost of living may be a huge factor as well.
 Typically, rural and smaller cities have a lower starting salary than larger areas.

-Experience significantly impacts pay, and the number of years you spend working in the industry can lead to an increase in your earnings.
+Experience significantly impacts pay, and the number of years you spend working in the industry, either in a computer science internship or an early-career role, can lead to an increase in your earnings.
 In fact, you could earn thousands more each year you’ve worked in the industry.
 Experience may also allow you to land a senior position, which can significantly increase your pay rate.